 If used correctly every time you have sex, condoms provide very good protection from pregnancy and infection.

 When condoms are used correctly every time, the pregnancy rate is two out of 100 each year.

-Typically however, 15 out of 100 will get pregnant each year when using condoms as contraception.
+Typically however, 15 out of 100 will get pregnant each year when using only condoms as contraception.

 Viruses such as HIV cannot pass through an unbroken rubber condom.